randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 cover_art_bg_color: red
 cover_art_svg: ''
 date: 2019-01-25 05:00:00 +0000
-lead: 'Reach more people online, improve UX, and even DRY up code.
-Internationalization benefits all stakeholders.
-Developers get static content management and business gets broader market reach.
-But the real winners are happier users and a more inclusive&nbsp;web.
+lead: 'Internationalization benefits all stakeholders through greater language availability, broader market reach, and content separation.
+The true winners?
+Happier users, and more of them.
+It''s one more way we can build an inclusive&nbsp;web.

 '
 reverse_header: true